Chart Color Schemes

 Fitzroy North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Fitzroy North is notably higher than national averages.
-64.2% of residents aged 15 years and above have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 38.0%, followed by postgraduate qualifications (19.8%) and graduate diplomas (6.4%).
-Technical qualifications make up 14.8% of educational achievements, with advanced diplomas at 7.6% and certificates at 7.2%.
+Fitzroy North's educational attainment is notably higher than national averages.
+Of residents aged 15 or above, 64.2% hold university qualifications, compared to the Australian average of 30.4%, and the Victorian average of 33.4%.
+The area has a strong educational advantage with bachelor degrees being the most common (38.0%), followed by postgraduate qualifications (19.8%) and graduate diplomas (6.4%).
+Technical qualifications make up 14.8% of educational achievements, including advanced diplomas (7.6%) and certificates (7.2%).

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
+Educational participation is high with 27.2% of residents currently enrolled in formal education.
 This includes 11.0% in tertiary education, 6.6% in primary education, and 5.1% pursuing secondary education.
-There are seven schools operating within Fitzroy North, educating approximately 1,567 students.
-The area demonstrates high educational performance, with an ICSEA score of 1165, placing local schools among the most advantaged nationally.
-Educational provision is balanced, with four primary and three secondary schools serving distinct age groups.

 Frequently Asked Questions - Education